 I know that feeling.
-You look around a cluttered, messy room.
+You look around a cluttered, messy room (or even a whole messy home).
 You want to pretend you’re three and just pull a blanket over your head.
 Where and HOW do you even start?
 Today, we are GOING to get started.
 And I’m going to give you some easy spots to start in.

 Where to start organizing in a cluttered dirty room?